Jamal al-Fadl: Al-Fadl's debriefing

 The New York Times profiled al-Fadl on December 9, 2007.
 Their review of the transcripts described his anxieties over testifying, the emotional difficulties enforced idleness caused, and the emotional difficulties his entire family faced due to isolation and culture shock.
-The article describes his wife, who didn't speak English, demanding he refuse to testify, and demanding to leave him and return to Sudan.
+The article describes his wife, who didn't speak English, demanding he refuse to testify, and threatening to leave him and return to Sudan.